-In the case represented by panel (a) of Figure 2, the organic and inorganic curves cross at three different locations, meaning that there are three different carbon values C for which an equilibrium is obtained (dC/dt = 0).
-However, only two of these equilibria are stable and are indicated by full purple circle, while the unstable equilibria is indicated by an empty purple circle.
-In the case of the empty circle, if we diverge a little from the equilibria value to higher carbon values, then V - W/2 > B (the red curve is above the green one) and thus dC/dt > 0.
-This small divergence to higher carbon value, leads to even higher carbon values: the equilibrium is unstable.
+In the case represented by panel (a) of Fig. 2, the organic and inorganic curves cross at three different locations, meaning that there are three different carbon values C for which an equilibrium is obtained (dC/dt = 0).
+However, only two of these equilibria are stable and are indicated by a full purple circle, while the unstable equilibrium is indicated by an empty purple circle.
+In the case of the empty circle, if we diverge a little from the equilibria value to higher carbon values, then V - W/2 > B (the red curve is above the green one), and thus dC/dt > 0.
+This small divergence to higher carbon values leads to even higher carbon values: the equilibrium is unstable.
 The same reasoning can be done if we diverge a little from the equilibrium towards lower carbon values.
-On the contrary, if we consider the first full purple point from panel (a) of Figure 2, it is a stable equilibrium.
-If we diverge a little from this equilibrium towards higher carbon values, then B > V - W/2 (the green curve is above the red) and thus dC/dt < 0.
+On the contrary, if we consider the first full purple point from panel (a) of Fig. 2, it is a stable equilibrium.
+If we diverge a little from this equilibrium towards higher carbon values, then B > V - W/2 (the green curve is above the red), and thus dC/dt < 0.
 The system is brought back towards lower carbon values: the equilibrium is stable.
-Panel (a) of Figure 2 represents the case of two stable equilibria in the carbon system.
-However, it is possible to have only one stable equilibrium in the carbon system, if the value of B is higher or lower, as is shown in panels (b) and (c) of Figure 2.
-In the case of a higher organic matter flux, there is only one equilibrium for the carbon cycle, C{eq1} .
-A similar reasoning than previously shows that this equilibrium is stable.
-In a similar manner, in the case of a lower organic matter flux, there is only one crossing between the green and red curves as represented in panel (c) of Figure 2: there is only one equilibrium for the carbon cycle, C{eq2} .
+Panel (a) of Fig. 2 represents the case of two stable equilibria in the carbon system.
+However, it is possible to have only one stable equilibrium in the carbon system if the value of B is higher or lower, as is shown in panels (b) and (c) of Fig. 2.
+In the case of a higher organic matter flux, there is only one crossing between the green and red curves, as represented in panel (b) of Fig. 2: there is only one equilibrium for the carbon cycle, C{eq1}.
+A similar reasoning to previously shows that this equilibrium is stable.
+In a similar manner, in the case of a lower organic matter flux, there is only one crossing between the green and red curves, as represented in panel (c) of Fig. 2: there is only one equilibrium for the carbon cycle, C{eq2}.
 This equilibrium is stable.
-These three configuration of the organic matter flux correspond to different oxygen values.
-Indeed, as $B(C,O) = B(C,O{ref}) - \delta(O-O{ref})$, higher oxygen values correspond to a shift of the organic matter (green) curve towards the bottom, and conversely.
-Therefore, it is possible to switch between the configurations, if the oxygen evolves.
+These three configurations of the organic matter flux correspond to different oxygen values.
+Indeed, as $B(C, O) = B(C, O{ref}) - \delta(O - O{ref})$, higher oxygen values correspond to a shift of the organic matter (green) curve towards the bottom; the converse is also true.
+Therefore, it is possible to switch between the configurations if the oxygen evolves.